ibm-cloud-docs/account/audit_log.md

 You can use the SoftLayer API to view your audit log.
 The {{site.data.keyword.slapi_full}} is the development interface that gives developers and system administrators direct interaction with {{site.data.keyword.cloud_notm}} backend system.
 The {{site.data.keyword.slapi_short}} powers many of the features in the {{site.data.keyword.cloud_notm}} console, which typically means if an interaction is possible in the {{site.data.keyword.cloud_notm}} console, it can also be run in the API.
 Because you can programmatically interact with all portions of the {{site.data.keyword.cloud_notm}} environment within the API, {{site.data.keyword.slapi_short}} enables you to automate tasks.

 The {{site.data.keyword.slapi_short}} is a Remote Procedure Call system.
 Each call involves sending data towards an API endpoint and receiving structured data in return.
 The format used to send and receive data with the {{site.data.keyword.slapi_short}} depends on which implementation of the API you choose.
-The {{site.data.keyword.slapi_short}} currently uses SOAP, XML-RPC or REST for data transmission.
+The {{site.data.keyword.slapi_short}} currently uses SOAP, XML-RPC, or REST for data transmission.

 To programmatically audit system events for classic infrastructure, call the {{site.data.keyword.slapi_short}} as shown in the following example: